 Continuous Enrollment Requirement

 The all course option requires a minimum of 45 units of classes (typically 12 courses) and a final comprehensive exam.
+Because most of the graduate classes at Cal Poly are 4 units, your total number of units completed will typically be 48.
+Thus, on your Formal Study Plan (see item above under Degree Requirements) you need to list one of your classes as 1 unit to make the total number of units add up to 45.
 The comprehensive exam will be administered during the final quarter of study at Cal Poly and will be graded as either pass or fail.
 A list of students that need to take the exam will be compiled during the beginning of each quarter.
 To request to be added to this list please contact the ME Graduate Coordinator.
 Exam questions based on at least five 500 level ME classes (or 400 level ME level classes if needed) will be administered as a take-home exam during the 7th week of classes.

 The thesis option requires 36 units of classes (typically 9 courses) and 9 units of ME 599 (Design Project).
 The 9 units of ME 599 are typically broken up (for example, 3 units for 3 consecutive quarters), but the exact distribution shall be determined by the graduate student based on registration needs (where 8 units are required to be a full-time graduate student).